dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   w:MergeContacts | f:DestinationContact &#x25BC; | _a:Select resultant contact_ | \[ b:MergeContacts || b:Cancel ] | b:Close<br><br>
   - Video link shows Video description, Odoo version & edition, Creator name, language & country (or no-voice, like this) and Video lenght.
 Then you can see a few instructions below the link.
   - These are all steps you need to do in Odoo 13 to _merge_ contacts
-  - Off course you can click the link to see the video (and this is is a _very_ short one!)
+  - You can go directly to the link to see the video (and notice this is a _very_ short one!)
-  - Or better yet, just read _three_ rows to get all you need do do at once:
+  - But first, we recomend you to read the nest three rows to get all you need do do at once.
+With enough experience, you will not need to see the full video but just reading the guide, like this:
     - **Start**: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Click on _**apps**_ icon to _**start**_ this procedure
     - **Option**: &nbsp;&nbsp;Click on _Contacts_ _**option**_ in menu
     - **Action**: &nbsp;&nbsp;&nbsp;Look for the Contacts _**total**_ number at the top right of Odoo window